This section introduces the concepts and terms that are crucial for the understanding, implementation and use of Sixfab

 - The recommended input voltage is 5V and the input current is 2A minimum.
 For the 12V input voltage, the minimum is 1.5A.
 We recommend the official Raspberry Pi power supply.

-- You can connect an external device to J7 for 5V output(underneath the HAT) and always check the polarity when you source via J7.
+- An external device can be connected to J7 for 5V output(underneath the HAT) and be aware of the polarity when sourcing via J7.

-- Use only one of these three inputs(J2, J3, J4) at a time, i.e. do not plug a USB(J2, J3) adapter while the power source is inserted through the terminal block(J4) or the other way.
+- Use only one of these two inputs(J3, J4) at a time, i.e. do not plug a USB(J3) adapter while a power source is inserted through the terminal block(J4) or the other way.

 - The UPS HAT has several Battery input options such as J5, J9.
 Do not use multiple batteries at a time.

 You can plug an external single-cell 3.7V Li-on or Li-po rechargeable batteries when bigger capacities or special dimensions needed.
 Use JST-SFH connector(J5) with a suitable battery cable with it or you can solder cables to battery header(J9) by paying attention to the polarity.